iamsuparvit/internshipPlacementSelectionSystem/README.md

 # Internship Placement Selection System

-This project is an automated system designed to assign Pharmacy students at **Chulalongkorn University** to internship sites (drugstores/hospitals).
+This project is an automated system designed to assign pharmacy students at Chulalongkorn University to internship sites (drugstores/hospitals).
 It allocates placements based on student preferences (ranked choices), shift availability, and specific site constraints such as seat capacity and gender requirements.

 ## Features